LukasProgram/LaneNet-Masterwork/lanenet-lane-detection-master/README.md

 # LaneNet-Lane-Detection
 A Deep Neural Network for real time lane detection mainly based on the paper https://arxiv.org/abs/1802.05591.
-This implementation is an extension of [MaybeShewill](https://github.com/MaybeShewill-CV/lanenet-lane-detection),that uses as input data images generated from the simulation program [Speed Dreams](http://www.speed-dreams.org/)
+This implementation is an extension of [MaybeShewill](https://github.com/MaybeShewill-CV/lanenet-lane-detection), that uses as input data images generated from the simulation program [Speed Dreams](http://www.speed-dreams.org/)

 ## Installation
 This software has been tested on ubuntu 16.04(x64), python3.5, cuda-10.0, cudnn-7.4.1.5 with a RTX-2080 GPU and a TITAN V.